directus/directus/docs/guides/extensions/modules-build-portal.md

 };
 ```

-Here is an example of the above code as an API using a table in Directus that I have called `pages`:
+Here is an example of the above code as an API using a collection in Directus called `pages`:

 ```js
 function fetch_all_pages(){